cosmos/cosmos-sdk/x/auth/spec/03_middlewares.md

   - `SigGasConsumeMiddleware`: Consumes parameter-defined amount of gas for each signature.
 This requires pubkeys to be set in context for all signers as part of `SetPubKeyMiddleware`.
   - `SigVerificationMiddleware`: Verifies all signatures are valid.
 This requires pubkeys to be set in context for all signers as part of `SetPubKeyMiddleware`.
   - `IncrementSequenceMiddleware`: Increments the account sequence for each signer to prevent replay attacks.
+  - `WithBranchedStore`: Creates a new MultiStore branch, discards downstream writes if the downstream returns error.
+  - `ConsumeBlockGasMiddleware`: Consume block gas.
+  - `TipMiddleware`: Transfer tips to the fee payer in transactions with tips.

 This default list of middlewares can be instantiated using the `NewDefaultTxHandler` function.
 If a chain wants to tweak the list of middlewares, they can create their own `NewTxHandler` function using the same template as `NewDefaultTxHandler`, and chain new middlewares in the `ComposeMiddleware` function.